 Cakes 4 Fun are still going strong and their courses continue to be incredibly popular, selling out fast.
 As well as cupcake courses they offer classes in traditional cake decorating – mini and celebration cakes, macaroons, working with chocolate paste, as well as offering baking masterclasses, chocolate truffle workshops and the PME Professional Diploma.
 For most of the courses on offer, you don’t need any prior level of knowldge or skills.
 There are also evening courses available and you are provided with all the ingredients and equipment you will need for your course.

 Held in a working cake shop, as I student I got to have a look in their kitchen and see lots of people decorating the most beautiful looking wedding and celebration cakes.
 It was a little bit like watching an episode of the American show Ace of Cakes, with some of the most impressive creations being decorated by hand to many different specifications.

-As soon as the class started, I felt an overwhelming feeling of relaxation, almost as good as spending the day in a spa!
 The class itself was held in a teaching room separate to the main area of the shop and was large enough to fit six students and a teacher.
-Our teacher was called Rachael, and she showed us how to make vanilla cupakes cakes from scratch and gave us a few tips along the way – use margarine if you want to produce cupcakes with a flat top (to decorate with fondant icing as below) and butter if you want cupcakes with a peak.
+Our teacher was called Rachael, and she showed us how to make vanilla cupcakes cakes from scratch and gave us a few tips along the way – use margarine if you want to produce cupcakes with a flat top (to decorate with fondant icing as below) and butter if you want cupcakes with a peak.